HISTORY OF DAYLIGHT SAVING TIME

 It seems like only yesterday that we discussed the end of Daylight Saving Time.
 DST is a brilliant campaign to convince people that we’re getting more daylight each day when in reality we’ve merely changed our clocks and then forgotten about it within two weeks.
 Actually, it was only back in November, or less than five months ago.

 Indeed, the new rules for DST that began in 2007 meant an extra four or five weeks of DST each year.
-There are now a total of 238 days of DST, compared to the total of 210 days of DST back in 2006 under the previous rules, and the U. S. remains on DST for about 65% of the year.
+There is now a total of 238 days of DST, compared to the total of 210 days of DST back in 2006 under the previous rules, and the U. S. remains on DST for about 65% of the year.
 So if you think about it, DST will be in effect for most of the year, Standard time is no longer the standard.
 It might be more significant to recognize Daylight Losing Time.

 Now: an answer to the age-old question “Does DST actually save energy?”

 - The total electricity savings of Extended Daylight Saving Time were about 1.3 Tera Watt-hour (TWh).
-This corresponds to 0.5 percent per each day of Extended Daylight Saving Time, or 0.03 percent of electricity consumption over the year.
+This corresponds to 0.5 percent per each day of Extended Daylight Saving Time or 0.03 percent of electricity consumption over the year.
 In comparison, the total 2007 electricity consumption in the United States was 3,900 TWh.

 How much again?
 We’re talking two one-hundredths of a percent annual energy consumption reduced!
 How long will DST remain as it is today?
 Some are arguing for changes even now.

-How will you spend this energy savings?
+How will you spend these energy savings?

 Bill Petro, your friendly neighborhood historian